archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 sidebar_position: 5
 ---

-# Interacting with your dApp
+# Interacting with your contract

 Now, let's try querying and transacting with our deployed contract.